wavemaker/docs/learn/on-premise/aws/install-prerequisites.md

 #### Platform Instance

 - If given ssh user has privileges(root/sudo) to install/upgrade.
-- WME Installer will automatically install the required softwares.
+- WME Installer will automatically install the required software.
 - Same applies for StudioWorkspace Instance / AppDeployment Instance as well.
 - Internet is not required for Installation in this case.